-Our limited history as a development stage company may make it difficult for you to evaluate the success of our business to date and to assess our future viability.
+Our limited history as a clinical stage company may make it difficult for you to evaluate the success of our business to date and to assess our future viability.

-The Company was formed in 2016 and to date, we have invested most of our resources in developing our investigational COMP360 psilocybin therapy, building our intellectual property portfolio, conducting business planning, raising capital and providing administrative support for these operations.
-We have not yet demonstrated an ability to conduct later-stage clinical trials, obtain regulatory approvals, manufacture a commercial-scale product, conduct sales and marketing activities necessary for successful product commercialization or obtain reimbursement in the countries of sale.
+We were formed in 2016 and to date, we have invested most of our resources in developing our investigational COMP360 psilocybin therapy, building our intellectual property portfolio, conducting business planning, raising capital and providing administrative support for these operations.
+Although we will soon be initiating our Phase 3 clinical program for our COMP360 psilocybin therapy for TRD, we have not yet demonstrated an ability to conduct later-stage clinical trials, obtain regulatory approvals, manufacture a commercial-scale product, conduct sales and marketing activities necessary for successful product commercialization or obtain reimbursement in the countries of sale.

 We may encounter unforeseen expenses, difficulties, complications, delays and other known or unknown factors in achieving our business objectives.
-We will eventually need to transition from a company with a development focus to a company capable of supporting commercial activities.
+If and when we receive regulatory approval for our COMP360 psilocybin therapy or any future product candidate, we will need to transition from a company with a clinical development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.